Suryakant-Bharti/Important-Java-Concepts/Java-Collections/README.md

 <tr><td>4) Comparable is found in <strong>java.lang</strong> package.</td><td>Comparator is found in <strong>java.util</strong> package.</td></tr>
 <tr><td>5) We can sort the list elements of Comparable type by <strong>Collections.sort(List)</strong> method.</td><td>We can sort the list elements of Comparator type by <strong>Collections.sort(List,Comparator)</strong> method.</td></tr>
 </tbody></table>

+## Legacy Data Structures in Java

+Legacy classes and interfaces are the classes and interfaces that formed the collections framework in the earlier versions of Java and has now been restructured or re-engineered.
+They are fully compatible with the framework.

+All legacy classes were re-engineered to support generic in JDK5.

+Legacy = heritage of old java version.

+Legacy classes and interfaces - Enum, Vector, Stack, Dictionary, HashTable, Properties...